To master the Ivy style like no other, discover our Americana Saga in three parts with:

 I'll get straight to the point.

-But not only
+But not only that

-As Christian Chensvold of the Ivy-Style.com blog puts it:
+As Christian Chensvold of the blog Ivy-Style.com puts it:

-In fact, it is a social marker, the manifestation of an adherence to the values of a privileged, educated and erudite Eastern America, which can repel because then it is like a wall of flannel and cotton, a club into which one is admitted or not by the very fact of one's birth.
+In fact, it is a social marker, the manifestation of an adherence to the values of a privileged, educated and erudite Eastern America, which can be repulsive because then it is like a wall of flannel and cotton, a club into which one is admitted or not by the very fact of one's birth.

 Well, it's more complicated than it seems.

-No ?
+No?
 Well here it is.

-Where was he born ?
+Where was he born?

 Tell me, can we always determine the exact location of a fire ?